Frequently Asked Questions (FAQ) for the Users of CSPR.Live

 Is there slashing?
 Can I lose my delegated tokens?

-Currently, slashing is not enabled on the Casper MainNet.
-If a validator behaves poorly on the network they may be evicted from the auction and you will not earn rewards during the period that the validator is evicted.
-When slashing is enabled, tokens will be removed as penalty for poor/malicious behavior in the network.
-In that case, you will lose tokens delegated to that validator.
+Currently, slashing is not enabled on the Casper Mainnet, and there are no plans to enable it in the near future.
+If a validator behaves poorly on the network, they may be evicted from the auction, and you will not earn rewards during the period that the validator is evicted.
+If slashing is ever enabled in the future—which would require approval through a governance vote—tokens could be removed as a penalty for poor or malicious behavior on the network.
+In that case, you could lose tokens delegated to that validator.

 What is the cost of delegation and undelegation?

-The cost of the delegation process is ~3 CSPR.
-So make sure you have a bunch of extra CSPR on your account apart from the amount you are delegating.
-So if you are going to delegate 1000 CSPR, you should have at least 1003 CSPR in your wallet.The cost of the undelegate process is currently ~0.5 CSPR.
+Both the delegation and the undelegation processes have a cost of 2.5 CSPR.
+So make sure you have extra CSPR in your account apart from the amount you are delegating.
+For example, if you are going to delegate 1000 CSPR, you should have at least 1005 CSPR in your wallet, 2.5 CSPR for the delegation and another 2.5 CSPR to cover the undelegation later.
+In other words, you should keep at least 2.5 CSPR in your wallet after delegation to be able to undelegate.

 What is the yearly reward rate for the delegated tokens?

-The base annual reward rate is 8% of the total supply, resulting in a current APY of approximately 20% on the MainNet (because only a portion of the total supply is currently staked and participating in the reward distribution).
-The APY is likely to decrease over time as more tokens get staked on the network.
+The base annual reward rate is 8% of the total supply, resulting in a current APY of approximately 15% on the Mainnet (because only a portion of the total supply is currently staked and participating in the reward distribution).
+The APY might decrease over time as more tokens get staked on the network.

 I see some validators with big stake producing blocks, and some smaller ones not.
 Does that mean only the bigger ones are getting rewards?